Shiby-Mathew/Weather-Dashboard/README.md

 ```

-* This app is a weather dashboard allows user to search for a city to see current weather and 5-day forcast.
+* This app is a weather dashboard allowing user to view a city's current weather and 5-day forcast.
-* It will dispaly city name, the date, an icon an icon representation of weather conditions, the temperature, the humidity, and the wind speed
+* It will dispaly current weather condition - city name, date, an icon representation of weather condition, temperature, humidity, and wind speed
-* It will display 5-day forecast with date, an icon representation of weather conditions, the temperature, the wind speed, and the humidity
+* It will display 5-day forecast with date, an icon representation of weather conditions, temperature, wind speed and humidity
-* Searched city is added to the search history and when you click on a city in the search history,it will display current and future conditions for that city
+* City name is added to the search history and when you click on a city in the search history, it will display current and future weather conditions for that city

 ```